 Sit down, kids, for I want to tell you a story.
 A story of a simpler time, with none of those fancy video cards or SLI or Crossfire or multicores nonsense.
-A time when the games were simple and let your imagination to fill the gaps.
-A time when if a game wanted to tell you that in a certain spot there was a dog, it just wrote “dog” on your screen.
-You didn’t need to know the color of the dog, or how big it was or how much hairy his tail was.
-All you needed to know is that there was a dog in that specific place and your mind was able to fill the rest.
+A time when the games were simple and let your imagination fill the gaps.
+A time when if a game wanted to tell you that in a certain spot, there was a dog, it just wrote “dog” on your screen.
+You didn’t need to know the color of the dog, how big it was, or how much hairy his tail was.
+All you needed to know is that there was a dog in that specific place, and your mind was able to fill the rest.
 Despite hardware limitations, we enjoyed those games and enjoyed them a lot.

 It’s a complex system but you’ll hardly be overwhelmed by it.
-It’s well designed to grant you the time you need to learn the nuances of your characters and use them at your advantage.
+It’s well-designed to grant you the time you need to learn the nuances of your characters and use them to your advantage.
 Still, especially in your first playthroughs, you’ll learn that this game can be challenging and unforgiving.
 Enemies will have a set of randomized traits, whose number depends on their level.
 Some combination of these will put you in a really bad spot.

-There are 3 different game modes.
-In classic mode you’ll have the typical roguelike experience, where death is permanent, but you have the max drop rate available.
+There are three different game modes.
+In classic mode, you’ll have the typical roguelike experience, where death is permanent, but you have the max drop rate available.
 Plus, augmentations can only be unlocked In this mode.
-In Softcore mode you’ll suffer a 20% penalty on loot drops, but death will “only” cause you to lose your current gold and experience.
+In Softcore mode, you’ll suffer a 20% penalty on loot drops, but death will “only” cause you to lose your current gold and experience.
 Survival mode is just an endless series of fights to see how long of a victory streak you can obtain.

-Of course it’s not all fighting.
-Well, it’s the most of it but should not be a surprise.
+Of course, it’s not all fighting.
+Well, it’s most of it, but it should not be a surprise.
 Still, between dungeon exploring and monster killing, you’ll have some time to roam the base camp and interact with the NPCs.
-Many of these, mock the many stereotypes of the genre.
-There’s the big blacksmith that doesn’t talk much, the mysterious hooded woman that runs the shop and so on.
-The humor that the NPCs show, as well of the humor that permeates all the game, will really make you crack a smile once and again.
-At some points it feels a bit forced, but it’s overall really enjoyable.
+Many of these mock the many stereotypes of the genre.
+There’s the big blacksmith that doesn’t talk much, the mysterious hooded woman that runs the shop, and so on.
+The humor that the NPCs show, as well of the humor that permeates the game, will really make you crack a smile once and again.
+At some points, it feels a bit forced, but it’s overall really enjoyable.

 There’s a good number of things you can do in the camp.
-You’ll be able to take quests, shop for some better equip, mess with the crafting system and even run your own tavern.
+You’ll be able to take quests, shop for some better equipment, mess with the crafting system and even run your own tavern.
 Probably the most interesting place in the camp is the Colosseum.
-Here, indeed, you’ll be able to fight in the arena, in order to achieve an high rank for great rewards.
-You’ll also be able to enter in optional (and really hard) dungeons in the hope of finding rare loot.
-Finally, you can change the monster power level.
-Needless to say, stronger monsters will reward more exp and better equip.
+Here, indeed, you’ll be able to fight in the arena in order to achieve a high rank for great rewards.
+You’ll also be able to enter optional (and really hard) dungeons in the hope of finding rare loot.
+Finally, you can change the monster's power level.
+Needless to say, stronger monsters will reward more exp and better equipment.

 The soundtrack is one of the things that stand out the most.
-It’s middle ground between old midi and the modern approach to background music.
-It’s very fitting of the context and both well written and performed.
+It’s a middle ground between old midi and the modern approach to background music.
+It’s very fitting of the context and both well-written and performed.
 There are a couple of tunes that will be stuck in your head for hours after you’re done playing.

-All of this, is wrapped around a very amusing story.
+All of this is wrapped around a very amusing story.
 It revolves around the classic “the hero who will save the world from the evil mastermind” tale, but with a lot of interesting variations.
-For example, the setting is not a purely fantasy one.
-Indeed, very early in the game we’ll fight a computer terminal that wants to kill us because of reasons.
-The story evolves from there and many things happen that go in a range from funny to macabre.
+For example, the setting is not a pure fantasy one.
+Indeed, very early in the game, we’ll fight a computer terminal that wants to kill us because of reasons.
+The story evolves from there, and many things happen that range from funny to macabre.